 'Unknown Health Board' refers to locations or residences that cannot be attributed to any of the other NHS Boards.
 Sharp increases have been observed in this category from April 2020 onwards.
 For example, new outpatient unknowns increased ten-fold when comparing January to March 2020 to April to June 2020.
 The main reason for these increases are records submitted with unknown location code (D299N: Location not otherwise coded).
 This results in the Health Board of treatment not being derived and the activity is not allocated to the actual NHS Board but instead categorised against ‘Unknown’ Health Board.

 Increased use of the unknown location code can be attributed to uncertainty in the provision of outpatient clinics during the COVID-19 pandemic.
 Clinics are set up as a mixture of face to face, telephone, video link and Near Me appointments.
-However, this code has been used as a ‘work around’ during the pandemic, as location of activity was not known.
+However, this code has been used as a 'work around' during the pandemic, as location of activity was not known.
 This made the setting up of clinics simpler in Trakcare.
 The unknown location code has been used by several boards; predominantly by NHS Tayside and Borders, although use of the code is decreasing in 2021.
-New outpatient unknowns have decreased by over a quarter (27%) comparing April to June 2021 to the same quarter last year.
+New outpatient unknowns have decreased by over a half (59%) comparing July to September 2021 to the same quarter last year.

 Data Management are looking at identifying codes that Boards could use so that the Health Board of treatment can be derived correctly, and the intention is that records already submitted using this code will be recoded.